 Jessica Thomson’s son, Robin (who died in 2009), had a daughter, Rachel, who suggested that Somerton Man was in fact Robin’s biological father, a theory put forward by University of Adelaide Professor Derek Abbott who tried to solve the long-dormant case by examining photos of the dead man.
 He found that the shape of Somerton Man’s upper ear was peculiar to less than 2% of Caucasians, and he had hypodontia, a condition in which one or more teeth fail to develop, also confined to less than 2% of the population.
 Professor Abbott examined photos of Jestyn’s son, who had the same-shaped ears, and apparently also had hypodontia.
 The chance of two unrelated people having both conditions is put at more than one in ten million.

-A number of web sites continue to report on the case and Professor Abbot maintains a twitter account dedicated to the Tamam Shud mystery.
+A number of web sites continued to report on the case and Professor Abbot kept a twitter account dedicated to the Tamam Shud mystery.

 On October 16, 2019.
 The ABC television program Australian Story examined the so-called “Somerton Man” case.

 The South Australian Attorney-General gave “conditional approval” for exhumation of remains that can be tested for DNA in the hope of tracing relatives, possibly even children.
 There’s a proviso though: taxpayers won’t be footing the bill for the exercise, put at $A20,000.

-Professor Derek Abbott is behind the move.
-He believes Rachel Egan, the woman he married, shares the same DNA as Somerton Man, and could be his granddaughter.
+Professor Abbott believes Rachel Egan, the woman he married, shared the same DNA as Somerton Man, and could be his granddaughter.

 Professor Abbott tracked down information about the nurse, identifying her as Jessica Ellen “Jo” Thomson.
 By that time however, she had taken any secrets to her grave.
 She died in 2007.

 Jo married car dealer George Thomson but they later divorced.
 At the time Somerton Man died, 400 metres from Jo’s house, she had a second child, a 16-months-old son.